 Make a paste of turmeric, and cinnamon with water, and gently rub face daily.

 - For pain in the ankle, take aloe Vera leaf.
 Remove the outer layer to get the pulp.
 On the pulp sprinkle

-Mix 1 teaspoon of turmeric with 1 teaspoon of aloe gel and apply topically on affected area.
+Mix 1 teaspoon of turmeric with 1 teaspoon of aloe gel, and apply topically on the affected area.

 Take one spoon of turmeric powder in one glass of warm milk daily.